xenify-io/litepaper/README.md

 - Users who opt to claim their ETH rewards will incur a 25% claim fee.
 This fee will then be redistributed to participants who took part in recycling within the first hour of a cycle, in alignment with their veXNF power.

-- Additionally, engaging in recycling serves to bolster participants' veXNF earning power via the 10% XNF automated buybacks.
-These buybacks are allocated as veXNF rewards, in proportion to each participant's veXNF power.
-This increase in veXNF power, in turn, leads to higher ETH yields in the subsequent distributions.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## 💰 ETH Recycling

 - Those who recycle ETH within the first hour of a cycle stand to earn a portion of the ETH claim fees from that cycle, in proportion to their veXNF power.
+The greater your veXNF power, the greater your share of ETH yields generated from the claim fee.
-Furthermore, they are entitled to a share of the XNF buybacks during the cycle.
-This portion is determined by their power and is awarded as veXNF rewards with a 1-year lock-in, subsequently enhancing their ETH earning potential once claimed.
-The most notable benefit of recycling is the automatic inclusion into the burn auctions, removing the need to burn alternative tokens.

-- Even if users miss the first-hour window, they will still earn veXNF rewards and have the opportunity to participate in the burn auctions, without needing to burn vXEN or YSL, provided they decide to recycle during the remaining 23 hours of the cycle.
+- The most notable benefit of recycling is the automatic inclusion into the burn auctions, removing the need to burn alternative tokens.
+Even if users miss the first-hour window, they will still earn veXNF rewards and have the opportunity to participate in the burn auctions, without needing to burn vXEN or YSL, provided they decide to recycle during the remaining 23 hours of the cycle.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)